-If there is no extension, then the pathinfo function will return an empty string:
+If the file does not have an extension, then the pathinfo function will return an empty string.

 //The file path. $filePath = 'path/to/file/empty'; //Attempt to get the extension. $extension = pathinfo($filePath, PATHINFO_EXTENSION); //var_dump var_dump($extension);

-If you run the snippet above, you will see that the following is outputted:
+If you run the snippet above, it will print out the following:

-This approach will also work if the file in question has multiple periods or dots.
-Take a look at the following example:
+This function will also work if the file in question has multiple periods or dots.

 //A filename with two periods. $fileName = 'folder/example.file.jpg'; //Get the extension. $extension = pathinfo($filePath, PATHINFO_EXTENSION); //$extension will contain the string "jpg" var_dump($extension);